89luca89/distrobox/docs/README.md

 or if you specified a custom path:

-`curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/uninstall | sh -s -- -p ~/.local/bin`
+`curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/uninstall | sh -s -- --prefix ~/.local`

 Else if cloned the project using `git clone` or using the latest archive release from [HERE](https://github.com/89luca89/distrobox/releases/latest),

-enter the directory and run `./uninstall`, by default it will assume the install directory was `/usr/local/bin`, you can specify another directory if needed with `./uninstall -p ~/.local/bin`
+enter the directory and run `./uninstall`, by default it will assume the install directory was `/usr/local` if ran as root or `~/.local`, you can specify another directory if needed with `./uninstall --prefix ~/.local`

 ---